Data Services Consultations

 Statistical consulting (pilot) for graduate and undergraduate students.

 In support of social distancing, all of our workshops and consultations will be offered remotely until such time as the library and the university revert to normal operations.
-When you schedule a consultation we will reply with instructions on how to connect remotely.
+Click on the button below to schedule time with one of consultants, or click here for instructions on accessing our virtual drop-in help desk.

-- Drop-in hours are Monday to Friday 11 a.m. to 4 p.m during the term--check back here in the next few days for instructions on how to "drop in" remotely during the Spring Term.
+- Drop-in hours are Monday to Friday 11 a.m. to 4 p.m during the term--click here for instructions on how to "drop in" remotely during the Spring Term.
 During finals week and between terms, please schedule an appointment through the link above.

 - Location: Remote for now.
 Normally, Data Services desk (Knight Library main floor, in the back, to the right of the central stairway).